0xAX/linux-insides/linux-bootstrap-1.md

 If you read my previous blog [posts](http://0xax.blogspot.com/search/label/asm), you can note that sometime ago I have started to get involved low-level programming.
 I wrote some posts about x86_64 assembly programming for Linux.
 In the same time I started to dive into GNU/Linux kernel source code.
 It is very interesting for me to understand how low-level things works, how programs runs on my computer, how they located in memory, how kernel manages processes and memory, how network stack works on low-level and many many other things.
 I decided to write yet another series of posts about GNU/Linux kernel for **x86_64**.

 Note, that I'm not professional kernel hacker and I don't write code for kernel at work, just a hobby.
 I just like low-level stuff and it is interesting to me how these things works.
-So if you will meet any confusing, you will have a questions or suggestions, ping me in twitter [0xAX](https://twitter.com/0xAX), drop me [email](anotherworldofworld@gmail.com) or just create [issue](https://github.com/0xAX/linux-internals/issues/new), I'm very appreciate it.
+So if you will meet any confusing, you will have a questions or suggestions, ping me in twitter [0xAX](https://twitter.com/0xAX), drop me [email](anotherworldofworld@gmail.com) or just create [issue](https://github.com/0xAX/linux-internals/issues/new), I'll appreciate it very much.
 All posts will be also accessible at [linux-internals](https://github.com/0xAX/linux-internals) and if you will find something wrong with my English or post content feel free to send pull request.

 *Note that it isn't official documentation, just learning and knowledge sharing.*